-7. Interest Rate Swaps
+7. Interest Rate Swap

-The Company has entered into floating-for-fixed interest rate swap arrangements in order to manage interest rate risk relating to certain of its debt facilities.
-These interest rate swap agreements modify the Company's exposure to interest rate risk by converting a portion of the Company's floating-rate debt to a fixed rate.
-These interest rate swaps essentially fix the interest rate at the percentages noted below; however, changes in the fair value of the interest rate swaps for each reporting period have been recorded as an increase/decrease in swap fair value in the accompanying Condensed Consolidated Statements of Operations, as the interest rate swaps do not qualify for hedge accounting.
+The Company has entered into a floating-for-fixed interest rate swap arrangement in order to manage interest rate risk relating to certain of its debt facilities.
+The Company's interest rate swap agreement modifies the Company's exposure to interest rate risk by converting a portion of the Company's floating-rate debt to a fixed rate.
+The interest rate swap essentially fixes the interest rate at the percentage noted below; however, changes in the fair value of the interest rate swap for each reporting period have been recorded as an increase/decrease in swap fair value in the accompanying Condensed Consolidated Statements of Operations, as the interest rate swap does not qualify for hedge accounting.

-The Company measures the fair value of its interest rate swaps on a recurring basis pursuant to accounting standards for fair value measurements.
+The Company measures the fair value of its interest rate swap on a recurring basis pursuant to accounting standards for fair value measurements.
 These standards establish a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value.
 These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
-The Company categorizes these interest rate swaps as Level 2.
+The Company categorizes the interest rate swap as Level 2.

 The Company currently has one interest rate swap agreement to hedge a portion of the underlying interest rate risk on borrowings under the Wynn Las Vegas Credit Facilities.
 Under this swap agreement, the Company pays a fixed interest rate of 2.485% on borrowings of \$250 million incurred under the Wynn Las Vegas Credit Facilities in exchange for receipts on the same amount at a variable interest rate based on the applicable LIBOR at the time of payment.
 This interest rate swap fixes the interest rate on \$250 million of borrowings at approximately 5.485%.
 This interest rate swap agreement matures in November 2012.
-As of June 30, 2010 and December 31, 2009, the fair value of this interest rate swap was a liability of \$8.8 million and \$4.2 million, respectively.
+As of September 30, 2010 and December 31, 2009, the fair value of this interest rate swap was a liability of \$10.1 million and \$4.2 million, respectively.